-This Farro Stuffed Acorn Squash is hearty and comforting, yet light and healthy.
-Studded with bacon, scallions and parmesan cheese, this stuffed squash is great way to eat ancient grains.
+This recipe for stuffed acorn Squash is hearty and comforting, yet light and healthy.
+Featuring acorn squash stuffed with a delicious mixture of farro with sausage or bacon, scallions and plenty of parmesan cheese.
+This stuffed squash is the best way to eat your ancient grains!

 Hi, y’all!
 How was everyone’s weekend?
 If you are on the east coast, did you survive the snow storm?

 Boy went to work for a couple hours on Friday and just barely made it up our driveway before the storm went into full swing.
 Since our house is on a hill with an inclined, curvy driveway, when there is ice on the ground there is no coming or going from the SuBourbon Country Cottage.

 So we were ice-snowed in our casa the entire weekend.
 Not that our driveway is the only thing to blame for being cooped up.
 Our entire town shut down, with the exception of one gas station.
 Even McDonald’s closed… that’s when you know shhhhh got real around here.

 But, aside from getting antsy on the third day, it was actually a nice, peaceful weekend.
 Sitting on our couch in the living room and looking out the full length windows upon the woods, with small birds playing in the snowy ice covered trees, I felt like I was sitting inside a giant snow globe.